-- 8. The educational program is organized to effectively utilize the teacher's preparation and special skills.
+- In consultation with the school, local conference office of education, and union office of education, a demonstrated educational need which is not currently met by Seventh-day Adventist schools in the area will be assessed. - 2.
+Adequate financial support for secondary education is to be provided without weakening the elementary school program. - 3.
+The prospective continuing enrollment is to be adequate for the financial and curricular needs of the educational program. - 4.
+An adequate physical plant is available with appropriate instructional equipment and materials for the grades and courses to be offered. - 5.
+Adequate media resources are available for the size and type of school. - 6.
+Acceptable financial practices are implemented, including adequate budget controls. - 7.
+An adequate number of certificated teachers are employed for the size and type of school with proper subject-area endorsements valid for the junior academy. - 8.
+The educational program is organized to effectively utilize the teacher's preparation and special skills.
 The program may be departmentalized in grades 7-10.
 Teacher assignments to meet special subject-area needs in the other grades is permitted. - 9.
-Course offerings for grades 9 and 10 are to be based on the union adopted curriculum and approved annually using the procedures outlined in Section C18-108. - 10.
+Course offerings for grades 9 and 10 are to be based on the union adopted curriculum and approved annually. - 10.
 Textbooks are to be selected from titles in the latest annual NAD Secondary Textbook List. - 11.
 Teacher load is to be based on the provisions of the Education Code.
 Elementary and secondary subjects shall be weighted on an equivalency basis in determining teacher load. - 12.
-Student permanent records are to be kept in accordance with the procedures outlined in the Education Code. - 13.
+Student permanent records are to be kept in accordance with the procedures outlined in the Education Code.
+[See Sections A26-104 to A26-116.] - 13.
 The union adopted standardized testing program is to be followed. - 14.
 The Carnegie Unit is to be used for reporting course credit in grades 9 and 10. - 15.
 Courses are to meet the weekly time requirements as stated in Section C20-108. - 16.
 The NAD subject-area standards are to be the basis for the instructional program for each course. - 17.
-The school accreditation of the junior academy is to be planned in cooperation with the union office of education to ensure union conference representation. - 18.
-The school is to provide assurance to the local conference board of education that the above criteria, the specific criteria for the type of school, and the additional specific standards listed in the Education Code will be met - 19.
+The school accreditation of the junior academy must be planned in cooperation with the union office of education to ensure union conference representation. - 18.
+The school is to provide assurance to the local conference board of education that the above criteria, the specific criteria for the type of school, and the additional specific standards listed in the Education Code will be met. - 19.
 For library and instructional media center criteria see Section C12.

-D. Authorization Procedure for Junior Academy Status
+D. Authorization Procedure for Junior Academy Status [Revised 11/2023]